 The University of Delaware currently enrolls approximately 21,000 students, of whom 4,000 are graduate students.
 There are 40 students pursuing a graduate degree in the Department of Kinesiology and Applied Physiology:

 - MS in Athletic Training

-- MS in Exercise Science with concentrations in Biomechanics, Exercise Physiology, Motor Control, and Sports Medicine
+- MS in Exercise Science with concentrations in Biomechanics, Exercise Physiology, and Motor Control

 - MS in Clinical Exercise Physiology